FireBelka/nginx-proxy/README.md

-# Test web page
+# Nginx-proxy
-Custom page with nginx
+Nginx-service with redirect to another web app with docker-compose